 To help diagnose diseases

-ESR, CRP and PV are nonspecific tests.
+ESR, CRP, PCT and PV are nonspecific tests.
 In other words, a raised level means that 'something is going on' but further tests will be needed to clarify exactly what that is.
 For example, you may be unwell but the cause may not be clear.
-A raised ESR, CRP and PV may indicate that some inflammatory condition is likely to be the cause.
+A raised ESR, CRP, PCT and PV may indicate that some inflammatory condition is likely to be the cause.
 This may prompt a doctor to do further tests to find the cause.
+PCT is more specific for pneumonia and sepsis and is used to support a possible diagnosis to enable treatment to start quickly.

-It is not usually possible to make a diagnosis of a certain condition just from a raised ESR, CRP or PV level.
+It is not usually possible to make a diagnosis of a certain condition just from a raised ESR, CRP, PCT or PV level.

 To monitor the activity of certain diseases